receptron/SlashGPT/README.md

 1. Create .env file, and spacify your OpenAI key as follows:
     OPENAI_API_KEY=...
 2. Install the required packages: `pip install -r requirements.txt`

+## Execution

+1. Type `./SlashGPT.py`
+2. When you see "You:", type a message to the chat bot OR type a slash command starting with "/".

+## Enhancement

+1. Create a new JSON file in "promots" folder with following properties: title (string): Title for the user to see (required) source (string): Source of the prompt (optional: URL, email, github id, or twitter id) promot (array of strings): The system prompt which defines the bot (required)
+2. If you want to share it, please make a pull request.